MicrosoftDocs/gestures-docs/index.md

 [!code-csharp[RotateRight gesture](CodeSnippets\RotateRightGesture.cs)]

-Whe specify the "RotateRight" gesture as a sequence of two hand poses - "RotateSet" and "RotateGo".
+Whe specify the **RotateRight** gesture as a sequence of two hand poses - **RotateSet** and **RotateGo**.
 Both poses require the thumb and index to be open, pointing forward and not touching each other.
-The difference between the poses is that "RotateSet" specifies that the index finger should be above the thumb and "RotateGo" specifies it should be right of the thumb.
-The transition between "RotateSet" and "RotateRight", therefore, corresponds to a rotation of the hand to the right.
+The difference between the poses is that **RotateSet** specifies that the index finger should be above the thumb and **RotateGo** specifies it should be right of the thumb.
+The transition between **RotateSet** and **RotateRight**, therefore, corresponds to a rotation of the hand to the right.

-Note that the middle, ring and pinky fingers do not participate in the definition of the "RotateRight" gesture.
+Note that the middle, ring and pinky fingers do not participate in the definition of the **RotateRight** gesture.
 This makes sense because we do not wish to constrain the state of these fingers in any way.
-In other words, these fingers are free to assume any pose during the execution of the "RotateRight" gesture.
+In other words, these fingers are free to assume any pose during the execution of the **RotateRight** gesture.

 Having defined the gesture, you need to **hook up the event indicating gesture detection to the appropriate handler** in your target application:

 [!code-csharp[RotateRight triggered event subscription](CodeSnippets\RotateRightTriggeredEvent.cs)]

 **The detection itself is performed in the Microsoft.Gestures.Service.exe process** (associated with the "Microsoft Gestures Service" window discussed above).
 This process runs in the background and acts as a service for gesture detection.
 We provide you with the [GesturesServiceEndpoint](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.endpoint.gesturesserviceendpoint) class in order to communicate with the service.
-The following code snippet **instantiates a [GesturesServiceEndpoint](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.endpoint.gesturesserviceendpoint) object and registers the "RotateRight" gesture** for detection:
+The following code snippet **instantiates a [GesturesServiceEndpoint](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.endpoint.gesturesserviceendpoint) object and registers the RotateRight gesture** for detection:

 [!code-csharp[Connect to end-point](CodeSnippets\ConnectToEndPoint.cs)]

-When you wish to stop the detection of the "RotateRight" gesture, you can **un-register** it as follows:
+When you wish to stop the detection of the **RotateRight** gesture, you can **un-register** it as follows:

 [!code-csharp[Un-register gesture](CodeSnippets\UnregisterGesture.cs)]

-And your handler will no longer be triggered when the user executes the "RotateRight" gesture.
+And your handler will no longer be triggered when the user executes the **RotateRight** gesture.

 When you are finished working with gestures, you should dispose of the [GesturesServiceEndpoint](https://docs.microsoft.com/en-us/dotnet/api/microsoft.gestures.endpoint.gesturesserviceendpoint) object: